Shift Planning: 6 Steps to Plan Shifts Like a Pro

 Benefits of shift planning

-As mentioned, shift planning is more than sticking names on a chart.
+Shift planning is more than sticking names on a chart.
 It’s planning, not indifference.
 There’s a method to the madness, and that method means shift planning has benefits when it’s done right.

 Control labor costs

-Poorly-planned shifts lead to two costly errors: understaffing and overstaffing.
+A poorly-planned work shift can lead to two costly errors: understaffing and overstaffing.

 If a shift doesn’t have enough workers, you’ll end up with overtime expenses as well as customer dissatisfaction.
 Both of those hit your bottom line.
 When you manage your labor costs (and deal with overtime issues), you really start to appreciate a well-planned schedule.

-On the flip side, loading a shift with too many workers means you’re paying for labor you don’t need.
+On the flip side, loading a work shift with too many workers means you’re paying for labor you don’t need.

 While you can easily see how under or overstaffing leads to visible problems, it can also contribute to employee turnover or overall dissatisfaction.
 Working employees too hard, or having too many on a shift so some don’t have to work as much, creates internal problems that fester.